Silk Road Tour in Central Asia

 Bishkek, the charming capital of Kyrgyzstan, is relatively young.
 It started as a Russian garrison named “Pishpek” in the late 19th century, and it was only during the Soviet period that it grew into a city.
 It is a very green place, with tree-lined boulevards and many parks.

 During the city tour, we will learn the history of both Bishkek and Kyrgyzstan, as part of the Great Silk Road, and the more recent Soviet Union, and get a glimpse of how it is shaping today.
-We will explore main sights such as the Ala-Too square with the National History Museum, the White House, and the old square, but also discover interesting places off-the-beaten path.
+We will explore main sights such as the Ala-Too square with the National History Museum, the White House, and the old square, but also discover interesting places off the beaten path.

 Hotel Orion 5* or similar.